Llangolman: Anglican church

 Llangolman church stands on high ground just to the south of the main village.
-The current building is Victorian or early Victorian, with little to show for the original medieval building that once stood on the site.
-Of historical interest is the recording in the 19th century of a stone gate post about 150 yards from the churchyard.
-This stone, known as the Maen-ar-Golman (the stone upon Colman) is about 7 ft tall with a number of cross markings carved on the stone.
+The current building is Victorian, possibly early, with little to show for the original medieval building that once stood on the site.
+Of historical interest is the recording in the 19th century of a stone gatepost about 150 yards from the churchyard.
+This stone, known as the Maen-ar-Golman (the stone upon Colman), is about 7 ft tall with a number of cross markings carved on it.
 The stone appears to have no inscriptions.
 The local belief is that Colman is buried nearby.

 The earliest recorded tombstone in the graveyard is for Stephen Lewis from Llangolman with the date 1778.